evpill/evpill/README.md

 - [x] 💞️ I’m looking to collaborate on ... lot's of things.
 - [ ] 📫 How to reach me ...
 I'm not quite ready for that in this point of our relationship.

-<sup> Disclaimer: If it wasn't obvious, I only slightly modified the default README.md... </sup>
+<sup> Disclaimer: If it wasn't obvious, I only slightly modified the default README.md... just so that the prompt would go away and so that I could feel like I wasn't ignoring it nor missing out on something. </sup>

 <!---
 evpill/evpill is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.